When did the Transfer Occur from Small to Large Group Church Congregations?

 The last text from the book of Acts is another meeting place which Paul used for about two years in his evangelical meetings at Ephesus.
 It was on Paul´s third missionary journey and he went into the synagogue and tried to reason with the Jews for about three months.
 But when they refused to believe.
 Acts 19:9 “he departed from them and withdrew the disciples, reasoning daily in the school of Tyrannus.”
 Whether this was a place of worship, we are not told.
 But Paul taught about the Lord Jesus Christ and many Jews and Greeks believed in Asia.
 I would imagine that this place was used as a place of fellowship, worship and teaching for two years.

 In Paul´s letters we find that he sent letters to the churches after his third missionary journey.
 Many of these letters contained greetings to those who used their houses for church purposes.
 The first was written to Aquila and Priscila who lived in Rome.
 They were tent makers just like Paul.
 Rom.
 16:3-5 “Greet Priscilla and Aquila, my fellow workers in Christ Jesus, who risked their own necks for my life, to whom not only I give thanks, but also all the churches of the Gentiles.
 Likewise greet the church that is in their house.”
 Aquila and Priscilla later moved to Corinth because of persecutions in Rome against Christians.
 Paul had worked together with them in the same trade.
 Acts 18:1.2, “After these things Paul departed from Athens and went to Corinth.
 And he found a certain Jew named Aquila, born in Pontus, who had recently come from Italy with his wife Priscilla (because Claudius had commanded all Jews to depart from Rome); and he came to them.”
-It was in this house Paul began his missionary activities and I presume they used the house for church purposes just like in Rome, Rom 16.5. because Paul sent a letter to them later acknowledging this.
+It was in this house Paul began his missionary activities and I presume they used the house for church purposes just like in Rome, Romans 16.5. because Paul sent a letter to them later acknowledging this.
 1 Cor.
 16:19, “The churches of Asia greet you.
 Aquila and Priscilla greet you heartily in the Lord, with the church that is in your house.”

 Another letter which Paul included in his greetings to the Colossian church.
-Colos.
-4:15 “Greet the brethren who are in Laodicea, and Nymphas and the church that is in his house.”
+Colossians 4:15 “Greet the brethren who are in Laodicea, and Nymphas and the church that is in his house.”
 We know nothing about this person or the brethren in his church.
 The last greeting is the letter to Phileman.
-Phil v1.2, “To Philemon our beloved friend and fellow laborer, to the beloved Appia, Archippus our fellow soldier, and to the church in your house.”
+Philippians v1.2, “To Philemon our beloved friend and fellow laborer, to the beloved Appia, Archippus our fellow soldier, and to the church in your house.”

 It is very clear from our study of church meeting places in the time during the book of Acts was written that the believers came together for fellowship, worship and the communion in simple dwellings like a house, upper room, school or even out in nature.
 They went to the temple only to pray and show recognition to the Jews that they had not forsaken God.
 But nowhere in the book of Acts is there a command, plan or an idea to build church buildings or cathedrals for the congregation of churches.